We love, love, love this spice cake!

 - 1/2 teaspoon sea salt

-Put 1 cup of active starter in a medium size bowl.
-Add the flour and milk.
-Mix well to get all the flour wet.
-It will seem pretty dry.
-Make a mound of it in the bowl and cover with a plate or cloth.
+Combine active sourdough starter, flour, and milk in a medium-sized bowl.
+Mix until flour is wet.
+It will seem pretty dry, but make a mound of it and cover with a plate or cloth.
 Let sour for 7 to 8 hours, or overnight.

 When the souring time is over, turn on the oven to 350 degrees Fahrenheit.
-Grease and flour two 8-inch square or round cake pans with coconut oil (or butter) and whole wheat flour.
+Grease and flour (2) 8-inch square or round cake pans.

 Transfer pans to a cooling rack and turn off the oven.
 Let cool 1/2 hour.

-The cakes are probably still a little warm.
-Use a butter knife to loosen the sides from the pan and tip each pan upside down on a cooling rack to tip out the cakes.
-Let cool fully.
-When fully cool, transfer a cake to a serving plate or platter.
+Use a butter knife to loosen the sides and tip each cake upside down on a cooling rack.
+Then let cool fully — then transfer to a serving plate or platter.

 This post was featured in 17 Yummy Desserts Using Sourdough.